 - How important financial certainty is to you.
 For some people, knowing exactly what their monthly mortgage payment is going to be, with no risk of it changing, is paramount.
 They would rather sacrifice the potential to make a saving for the benefit of having greater certainty and being able to budget their expenditure around that.
 For those people, fixing for an extended period can be a good option.

 - How expensive it is to fix for an extended period.
-Certainty comes at a price and longer-term fixed rate deals tend to be more expensive than shorter-term options.
-Factors such as the overall loan-to-value (LTV) will also play a part in determining the rate you will pay.
+Certainty has historically come at a price and longer-term fixed-rate deals tended to be more expensive than shorter-term options.
+This is still true if you are borrowing at a high loan-to-value (LTV) but you may find that interest rates don't differ much between 5 and 10-year terms when you borrow at a low LTV such as 60% of the house value.
+Factors such as the overall loan-to-value (LTV) will play a part in determining the rate you will pay.
 If you have a relatively small mortgage and the LTV is also low, a higher rate won't have as much of an effect as for those looking for a larger sum of money at a higher LTV.

 - Your age and circumstances.
 If you are considering a longer fixed-rate deal, you may not be eligible for it if you are over a certain age as some lenders don't accept people who will be over retirement age before the end of the introductory period.
 In addition, you need to consider if you are likely to want to move during the fixed-term period and whether the mortgage allows you to do that without being liable for a penalty.